gshipley/backToTheFuture/data.md

 Transmission Fluid should be changed every 30,000 miles.
 Coolant should be changed every 2 years
 You should regularly check the battery for corrosion and proper connection.
+You should add new fluid to the flux capacitor on a regular basis.

 Here are some fun facts.

 The DeLorean DMC-12 was originally intended to have a mid-engine layout, but this was later changed to a rear-engine layout due to design and cost constraints.

 The DeLorean time machine special edition can time travel by accelerating to 88 miles per hour.

+The flux capacitor, which enables time travel, costs $10,000,000 dollars.

 Here are some conclusions.